nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 If there are no clients active, the user must be in another app.
 We should show a notification in this case.

-If there  *are*  active clients it means that the user has your site open in one or more windows.
+If there  <em>*are*</em>  active clients it means that the user has your site open in one or more windows.
 The best practice is to relay the message to each of those windows.

 ### Hiding Notifications on Page Focus